Squamish Marine Access Review

 • Develop recommendations for Council to improve ocean access, funding, and management

-Click here for a map of the core downtown area included in this review.
+Project Area: Click here for a map of the core downtown area included in this review.
 The downtown core marine access review area includes community water access points and infrastructure (existing, interim, planned future) within the Mamquam Blind Channel (upper, mid and lower reaches), and Cattermole Slough (East of Third Avenue).

 The District of Squamish is conducting a Downtown Marine Access Review to assess community ocean access needs, coordinate marine access areas and infrastructure, and improve ocean access for all marine users.
+Working with the community, we want to ensure an inclusive, accessible, safe, healthy, vibrant and working waterfront for all.

-Advancing actions in the 2018 Marine Action Strategy, the review aims to:
+Advancing actions in the 2018 Marine Action Strategy, the Downtown Marine Access Review aims to:

 • Create a unified map of marine access points in Squamish, as well as marine areas of cultural, ecological, social, and economic importance